HOME PAGE

 VOLUMES NOW AVAILABLE

-The information in the Swords of Armageddon (Version 2.0) is currently divided into seven volumes.
+The information in the Swords of Armageddon is currently divided into seven volumes.
 Significant advances in postwar U.S. nuclear weapons described in these volumes are listed below.

 Improvements in Fission Weapons